Are you pregnant and have SI joint pain?

 - Next, sit up tall and engage your core.

-- From here, all you are going to do is squeeze the ball between your knees.
+- From here, squeeze the ball between your knees without moving your feet.

 - Hold the contraction for 5 seconds, release, and repeat for 8-10 repetitions.

-This exercise will strengthen the deep transverse abdominis muscles as well as other abdominal muscles in a safe position.
+The following exercise will strengthen the deep transverse abdominis muscles and other abdominal muscles in a safe position.

-- Stand with your back against a wall with your feet approximately 6-12 inches away from the wall.
+- Stand against a wall with your feet a few inches away from the wall.

-- Make three points of contact with the wall: your head, upper back, and buttocks.
+- Make three contact points with the wall: your head, upper back, and buttocks.